This article contains affiliate links that I receive compensation for at no cost to you. Thank you for supporting my site!

 Soon we were in Fjordland National Park, part of the Te Wahipounamu UNESCO World Heritage Site.
 As we drove through the beginning of the valley that leads toward Milford Sound, I couldn’t help be reminded of the Yosemite Valley in California.
 We stopped in the middle of the valley to take photos & walk a bit.

 After the walk, we came to a screeching halt after a woman ran up to the front.
 The woman thought her son had been left behind.
 It was the dumbass fruit bar chewer, who had just gone to the bathroom.
-I said that was the case about five times, but nobody listened to me, so I just gave up and let them look around outside until he came back out, even though there was nothing around that could have hidden him from view.
+I said that was the case about five times, but nobody listened to me, so I just gave up and let them look around outside until he came back out, even though there was nothing around that could have hidden him from view for at least a mile.

 A short time later, we stopped at another beautiful spot, the Mirror Lakes.
 The water was so still that the mountains were reflected almost perfectly, so good job, whoever named them.